 “Let there be light: and there was light”…in abundance!

-There was, of course, a most special visitor!
-Santa, with help from his very tall elf, welcomed all the little ones in his sparkling grotto and listened attentively as they expressed their hopes and dreams for Christmas.
+There was, of course, a very special visitor!
+Santa, with help from Rev. Elf, welcomed children in the sparkling, magical grotto and listened attentively as they expressed their hopes and dreams for Christmas.

 Without doubt, it was a brilliant night, for the whole village community.

 “Let there be light: and there was light.
 And God saw that the light was good.”